 Experienced registered nurses are available 24 hours a day, 7 days a week, 365 days a year to provide Participants with prompt and efficient services.

-The Participant may call 1-866-918-1591 (TTY: 711) anytime or log on to MyHealth OnLine.
+The Participant may call 1-866-918-1591 (TTY: 711) anytime or log on to UPMC Health Plan member site at upmchealthplan.com.

 See: upmchealthplan.com/members/learn/benefits-and-services/nurse-line.aspx for additional information.

 UPMC AnywhereCare